03 / Protocol And ProofProofs

 02

-Projection and redaction keep proof useful without leaking private source
+Projection keeps proof useful without leaking private source

-Public, reviewer, buyer, and internal projections can expose different proof views while preserving a single underlying artifact set.
+Public, reviewer, buyer, and internal projections can expose different proof views while preserving one underlying artifact set.

 Docs and product copy must never imply that public proofs contain licensed source by default.
-Bounded-public proof is a separate projection from private proof payloads.
+Measurements and needs-fits scores can be visible while protected IP stays withheld until rights transfer.

 Why this matters